Skip to main content

 AHRC NYC’s Hall of Honor at the 75th Anniversary Gala

-AHRC New York City proudly presents the 2024 Hall of Honor at our 75th Anniversary Gala.
-This prestigious recognition spotlights individuals and groups for their exceptional dedication and contributions to the intellectual and developmental disabilities community, shaping the legacy of AHRC NYC.
-Join us in celebrating these distinguished trailblazers, whose commitment has made a lasting impact on our organization, the city, and the field.
-Stay tuned for updates as we continue to acknowledge and highlight even more contributors to our mission.
+At AHRC New York City’s 75th Anniversary Gala, we proudly presented the 2024 Hall of Honor.
+This prestigious recognition spotlighted individuals and groups for their exceptional dedication and contributions to the intellectual and developmental disabilities community, shaping the legacy of AHRC NYC.
+We celebrated these distinguished trailblazers, whose commitment has made a lasting impact on our organization, the city, and the field.

 Maureen E. O’Brien